2ndsleep/2ndsleep.github.io/_posts/learn/basics/iac/explainers/2024-01-21-iac-overview.md

 The portal is not designed for deploying resources at scale.
 IaC let's you define your resources one time and then deploy them all at once.

+{% include svg.html path="svg/iac-scale.svg" caption="Deploy and manage lots of resources quickly at once." alt="IaC at scale" %}

 ### Fewer Errors

 In the example above about creating 20 identical VMs, you're probably going to make a mistake filling out all those boxes in the portal.
 With IaC, there are fewer errors because you're not re-typing everything again; you're only specifying the things that are different per resource.
 So if you're deploying 20 identical VMs, the code will be the same for each VM, except for the hostname.

+{% include svg.html path="svg/iac-error-reduction.svg" caption="You can get all your ducks in a row with IaC." alt="Reduce errors with IaC" %}

 ### Known State & Repeatability